Par For Cinderella Excerpt

 She could wrap that deep voice around her like a cocoon and melt into those concerned, heart-stopping-brown eyes.

-“Okay, I think.”
+“Okay, I think,” she whispered.

 He leaned over.
 For a closer look?
 Or a kiss?
 Or dear Lord, please let it be a kiss.
 She hadn’t had one in almost a year, and that one had been utterly forgettable—an ambush by PJ Bartow.